C&A – a success story

 C&A sets a course for expansion

 What started off as a two-man operation in 1841 is today one of Europe's leading fashion companies.
 The founders' heirs recognised the potential of the business concept and expanded into neighbouring countries, having already opened a substantial number of C&A stores in the Netherlands.
-C&A has meanwhile opened more than 1,500 branches in Europe, employing staff in excess of 36,000.
+C&A has meanwhile opened more than 1,575 branches in Europe, employing staff in excess of 37,500.
 With 500 stores, Germany represents the biggest market, followed by the Netherlands, Austria, Belgium, Spain and France.
-Most recently C&A has opened stores in Italy, Romania, Croatia and Serbia.
+Most recently C&A has opened stores in Italy, Romania, Croatia, Serbia and Denmark.

 C&A has fashion for the whole family.
 The twelve dedicated subbrands ensure that, hip and trendy or classic and elegant, we have the fashion product our customers want.
 Equally successful at C&A are the in-store XL Shops offering beautiful fashion for those looking for larger sizes.